nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

     self.chunks.append(data)
 ```

+### `sendSync` and `sendAsync`

-After `self.chunks` got filled with data chunk by chunk, the object is ready to be used to send data to the server.
+After `self.chunks` has been filled with data chunk by chunk, the object is
+ready to be used to send data to the server.

 There are two ways of sending: